terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 [2]: https://en.wikipedia.org/wiki/Pareto_front

 ## Objective Function and Local Optimization Function Format
-TetraOpt requires the following way of communication for its objective and local optimization function.
+TetraOpt requires one of the following methods of communication for its objective and local optimization functions:
 1. A communication channel (using the tq42 API)
 2. An https endpoint